Why Teach in Chiang Mai, Thailand? Six Pros and Six Cons

 This point is worth a whole post of it's own, so for now I'll just say that Chiang Mai is a wonderful city to live in.
 It's not paradise on earth as some would claim and there are plenty of things wrong with it, but overall we love living here.
 Exactly why is hard to say, but it's probably a combination of there always being something to do, a fairly good music scene, being close to the mountains and beautiful Thai countryside, beautiful weather, cheap living costs, the availability of nearly all Western comforts (even red wine and custard creams!) mixed with Thai culture and the friendly people.

-Our wage is lower than what a lot of contracted teachers get at 25,000 baht a month each.
-That's 500 British pounds, 590 euros and 800 US dollars.
-Whilst that's enough (plenty!) to live fairly comfortably in Chiang Mai, we find that it's not really enough to save for the future, especially if we want to have kids in England one day.
-It's true that our wage is high compared to a lot of Thai workers, but if we want to convert our savings to pounds one day we won't have all that much.
+We've worked for 25,000, 30,000, 37,000 and 40,000 baht a month.
+With more experience you can expect a pay rise.
+Most school start off at 30,000 baht a month.
+Whilst that's enough (plenty!) to live fairly comfortably in Chiang Mai, we find that it's not really enough to save for the future, especially if we want to have kids one day.
+Also if we want to convert our savings to pounds one day we won't have all that much.

 Dealing with administration can be... challenging

 Often we have no clue what's going on day-to-day at school.
 Sometimes lessons or whole days are cancelled for no reason, or we're suddenly asked to do something that we've had zero time to prepare for.
-Our schools offers health insurance - great!
-However, we've been trying to get our health insurance sorted for many, many months, and although things are in motion now, we're still yet to receive a card or even a number to call should we need to go to hospital and use our insurance.
-This different approach to administration definitely isn't just at our school - we hear the same complaints from teachers all over Thailand and our school can be better than a lot of horror stories we've heard.
+One of our previous schools offered health insurance, but it took months to receive the insurance card.
+This different approach to administration definitely isn't just at one school - we hear the same complaints from teachers all over Thailand.

 Different teaching practices

 I've never taught in England, but I'm sure that I can safely assume that there'd be outcry at some things that are normal here.
 Students who fail are passed - there is a no-fail policy.
-I've seen teachers wielding scissors and hacking at students' hair if it's too long, or is dyed the wrong colour.
-I've seen some students be hit with a stick - not hard, but still.
+In government schools I've seen teachers wielding scissors and hacking at students' hair if it's too long, or is dyed the wrong colour, or hit with a stick - not hard, but still.
 These things are difficult for us.
 We're forced to keep quiet, be fired, or quit.
 When I tried to talk about some things that bothered me, my objections were swept aside and I was advised by more experienced foreign teachers to drop it.

 Driving to and from school